FunnelKit

 An order bump is incredibly useful because it eliminates the need to make intrusive cross-sells or show pop-up offers.

-6. Optimize the WooCommerce Shopify checkout experience for mobile
+6. Optimize your checkout experience for mobile

 The form fields line up one below the other, eliminating the need to pinch and zoom, and a collapsible order summary section appears.